Fumiko HAYASHI

 (北岸部隊 | Hokugan butai).

-Published by Chūō Kōronsha in January 1939.
+Serialised in Fujin Kōron in January 1939.
+Published in book form by Chūō Kōronsha in January 1939.

 Japanese: 1939.